Purpose And Scope

 - Take appropriate action to prevent retaliation or prohibited conduct from reoccurring during and after any investigations or complaints.

-Supervisors/managers who knowingly allow or tolerate harassment including stalking, sexual harassment or retaliation are I violation of this policy and subject to discipline.
+Supervisors who knowingly allow or tolerate harassment, sexual harassment or retaliation are in violation of this policy and subject to discipline.

 Human Resources Responsibilities